mcorbin/meuse-website/content/installation/configuration/_index.md

 # Activates the Meuse frontend
 # The frontend is currently in alpha, and is accessible on the "/front" URL.
 # It allows you to browse crates and categories.
-# Currently, there is not authentication on the frontend (but it's planned).
+frontend:

+  # enable or disable the frontend.
-frontend: true
+  enabled: true

+  # a random string with 32 characters.
+  secret: "ozeifjrizjrjghtkzifrnbjfkzoejfjz"
 ```

 ## Database migrations